SynicalMX/AptScript/README.md

 <center><h1>AptScript</h1></center>

-<center>A programming language focused on user simplicity.</center>
+<center>A programming language focused on user simplicity<br>and the developer experience.</center>

 <br>
 <br>

 # Installation

-wip
+Prebuilt binaries are in the Releases section.